ofeksadlo/AutoLabelImg/README.md

 The tool is meant to help you to do the hard work.
 You still need to supervise it.

 # Compatibility
 This tool is designed to work only with yolo models.
-And won't work with another type of a model.
+And won't work with another type of a model.</br>
-It will only detect 1 object and only 1 class.
+It will only detect 1 object and only 1 class.</br>
 Tested only on windows.

 # Future plans